 Course Delivery Options

-Our classroom, located in Southfield in the beautiful state of Michigan, is generally the recommended option.
+Our classroom, located in Southfield Michigan, is generally the recommended option when possible.
 It has a computer for every student, fully setup with all the necessary software, and is always well-stocked with snacks.
 It offers a distraction-free learning environment along with a rare chance to network with other Quality professionals embarking on the same journey.
-There are reasonably priced hotels in the area and lots of great restaurants nearby for attendees to wind down in after their stimulating day of training.
+There are reasonably priced hotels in the area and lots of great restaurants nearby for attendees to wind down after a stimulating day of training.
 See Directions and Lodging.

-Your classroom is likely to be more economical than our classroom if you have 4 or more students to be trained and they would otherwise have to take a flight to our Southfield office.
-It doesn’t need to be fancy, just equipped with a computer for each student and projection capability for our instructor.
-Our trainers are often booked 6 weeks into the future so, if this option appeals to you, we suggest you get in touch with us as soon as you’ve decided to use this delivery method.
+When you have more than four employee administrators to train then your classroom may be more economical than sending them to visit us.
+All that is required is a computer for each student and projection capability for our instructor.
+DataNet trainers are often booked six weeks into the future so, if this option appeals to you, we suggest you get in touch with us as soon as you’ve decided to use this delivery method.

-Recorded training is a delivery method for customers who have a severely limited training budget.
-Like the Virtual Classroom, it also is an option for users who have been to classroom training but would like to brush up on a point or two from that training or users who need to master a few points until they can attend a classroom session.
-A genuinely committed student can get a lot out of recorded training.
+Recorded training is an option for customers who have a very limited training budget.
+Like the Virtual Classroom, it is also an option for users who have been to classroom training but would like to review WinSPC concepts, or for users who need to understand key concepts but are not yet able to attend a classroom session.